FAQ

 Arriow FAQ

-There is no such thing as a regular check drive for senior citizens, as the Federal Supreme Court ruling of 15 March 2007 (case number 6A_3/2007) shows.
+There is no such thing as a regular test drive without cause for senior citizens, as the judgment (case number 6A_3/2007) of the Federal Supreme Court of March 15, 2007 shows.

 The facts of the case: